Chocobozzz/PeerTube/support/doc/dependencies.md

 sudo yum install nginx postgresql postgresql-server postgresql-contrib openssl gcc-c++ make wget redis git devtoolset-7
 ```

-5. You need to use a more up to date version of G++ in order to run the yarn install command, hence the installation of devtoolset-7.
+5. You need to use a more up to date version of G++ in order to run the `npm run install-node-dependencies` command, hence the installation of devtoolset-7.

 ```sh
 sudo scl enable devtoolset-7 bash